Skip to main content

 Solution

-In measurements, all the figures recorded are significant, including certain digits plus the estimated digit.
+In measurements, all recorded figures are significant, including the estimated digit.
 On Ruler, the yellow rectangle appears to be 12.6 cm long.
 You can estimate one digit between the scale markings and measure 12.60 cm.

 Measurement of Mass